-The third partner organization is ProTrain.
+3. ProTrain.
 Courses can be accessed at www.theknowledgebase.org/ESCC/.

 Train for a new career with a focus on green, clean-tech, and sustainable business practices.
 A major shift to renewable energy and energy efficiency is expected to produce at millions of new jobs and environmentally friendly "green jobs" over the next three decades.
 Courses are available in: